NetApp/trident/docs/kubernetes/concepts/objects.rst

 internal name becomes ``<prefix>_<volume-name>``), and for SolidFire, it replaces underscores with hyphens.
-For E-Series, which imposes a 30-character limit on all object names, Trident generates a random string for the internal name of each volume on the array.
+For E-Series, which imposes a 30-character limit on all object names, Trident generates a random string for the internal name of each volume.
+For CVS (AWS), which imposes a 16-to-36-character limit on the unique volume creation token, Trident generates a random string for the internal name of each volume.

 One can use volume configurations to directly provision volumes via the :ref:`REST API`, but in Kubernetes deployments we expect most users to use the